php-fig/fig-standards/proposed/psr-1-coding-style-guide/0900-control-structures.md

     <?php
     do {
-        echo "Condition is true";
+        echo "Expression is true";
-    } while ($condition);
+    } while ($expression);

 Always use braces to enclose the body of the statement.
-This standardizes how they look and reduces the likelihood of introducing errors as new lines get added to the body.
+This standardizes how it looks and reduces the likelihood of introducing errors as new lines get added to the body.

-It it acceptable to perform assignment within `while` conditions.
+It is acceptable to perform assignment within `while` expressions.

 `for`